v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: What operational factors and settings allow for effective and responsible use of Microsoft 365 Copilot in Viva Glint?**

 **A:** Viva Glint admins can enable or disable Copilot in Viva Glint for any role, in any survey program.
-Copilot in Viva Glint launches as ‘disabled’ or ‘off’ for all users by default.
+Copilot in Viva Glint launches as *disabled* or *off* for all users by default.

 <br>**Q: Is Glint Copilot proprietary in how it works or is it similar to Microsoft Copilot?**